 A tree structure arises because no one should have two bosses.
 Brooks also notes even if the reporting change forms a tree, plenty of communication outside this is necessary, forming a network.

-Necessaries for any subtree:
+Necessaries for any subtree:- a mission

-2. a producer
+- a producer

-3. a technical director or architect
+- a technical director or architect

-4. a schedule
+- a schedule

-5. a division of labor
+- a division of labor

-6. interface definitions among the parts
+- interface definitions among the parts

 What Brooks calls "producer" sounds very much just like "manager" or "technical lead manager" to me while "technical director" seems to map very closely to what I think I know of as "tech lead".
 (In the group I'm reading this with, we had noted some of the roles he described seemed a bit unfamiliar, but here even if the names are different, the roles seem pretty close to what we have today.)